 PS5 one-minute review

-The PS5 had some significant expectations to meet at launch, especially after the rousing success of the PS4.
-Thankfully, Sony's new-gen console delivers and improves upon its predecessor in almost every way.
+The PS5 had some significant expectations to meet at launch, especially after the rousing success of the PS4 last generation.
+Thankfully, Sony's current-gen console has massively exceeded its predecessor in every conceivable way.

 One area where the PS5 has been slow on the uptake is support for the best 120Hz TVs with HDMI 2.1.
 However, the games that support 120fps is steadily growing, including first and third-party hits like Horizon Forbidden West, Fortnite and Ghostwire Tokyo.